- 1. You Don’t Pay Yourself First

 Financial mistakes, we’ve made a few.
 Hopefully not this many.
 These are 22 mistakes people make with their finances.

 We all know the big ones, not having a budget, not investing, running up credit card debt.
 If you’ve avoided or overcome those, well done!
 But you might not be out of the weeds yet.
-There are a whole host of mistakes people make with their finances.
-Here are some you might not be on the look out for.
+There is a whole host of mistakes people make with their finances.
+Here are some you might not be on the lookout for.

 1. You Don’t Pay Yourself First